Naefunn/GlassCockpitSim/README.md

 ## Contributing

-Contributions and suggestions are welcome — especially around the graphical display design or avionics modeling.
+Contributions and suggestions are welcome (this is a completely new world for me), especially around the graphical display design or avionics modeling.
 Please feel free to open issues or pull requests.

 ---